Diagonalize Matrix Calculator

 Suppose that you have a square matrix that has some ugly entries and is generally difficult to look at.
 But maybe its beauty is on the inside?
 Perhaps we can use some not-so-terrible smaller objects to describe it throughly?

 Eigenvalues and eigenvectors are exactly that.
-Once we know them, we know the initial matrix quite well and are able to simplify any further calculations (as an example, recall taking a power of a matrix described in the section above).
+Once we know them, we know the initial matrix quite well and are able to simplify any further calculations (as an example, recall taking a power of a matrix described in).

 So, how do we get these eigen-thingies?
 Well, let's take a second look at the equation that describes them above.
 If we move the right side to the left